-I focus on a two-week class unit in which Mr. Sparks utilized class discourse as a space for students to brainstorm their ideas for a writing task.
-I examined closely one whole class interaction, accompanied by teacher interviews excerpts and student class contributions.
-These moments are representative of the corpus of interactions that allow an opportunity to provide both an ethnographic case study of Mr. Spark’s commitment to teaching critical literacy practices along with the discourse analysis of his interactional moves with his students.
-I do this to demonstrate how these interactions reflect how Mr. Sparks brought his stated pedagogical commitments to life through both his practices and perspectives of his students.
-The data analyzed here took place during class visits that illustrate his approach to teaching critical literacy whereby students were granted voice and their experiences were centered.
-Such student-teacher interaction was contested, constructed, and (re)constructed within the context of classroom discourse.
-Once completing a line-by-line analysis of the teaching moment presented in this article, I went back to the teacher interview data.
-I looked for instances in which Sparks was explaining his teaching stance.
+I focused on a two-week class unit in which Mr. Sparks utilized class discourse as a space for students to brainstorm their ideas for a writing task.
+I closely examined one whole class interaction, accompanied by teacher interviews excerpts and student class contributions.
+These interactions represented Mr. Spark’s commitment to teaching critical literacy practices along with the discourse analysis of his interactional moves with his students.
+Such student-teacher interactions were contested, constructed, and (re)constructed within the context of classroom discourse.
+After completing a line-by-line analysis of the teaching moment, I went back to the teacher interview data.
+I identified instances when Sparks explainedhis pedagogy.
 I then triangulated findings from the discourse analysis with Sparks’ stated commitments to teaching from the interview data and noted emergent themes that led me to my findings.

 A Critical Curricular Unit on Justice & Equity

-During a two-week period, students were introduced to the principles and elements of the bill of rights and the first ten amendments to the constitution.
-Students analyzed its virtues and its vices, how the first ten amendments to the American Constitution could be contextualized in real life through current and historical events.
-Culminating the unit, students were expected to produce a stance that would then be included in their written expository reflections in which they were prompted to: Identify an amendment of their choice.
+During a two-week period, Mr. Sparks introduced students to the principles and elements of the bill of rights and the first ten amendments to the constitution.
+Students analyzed their virtues and vices by contextualizing howthe first ten amendments to the American Constitution through current and historical events.
+Culminating the unit, students were expected to produce a stance that would then be included in their written expository reflections in which they were prompted to: Identify an amendment of your choice.
 Write about what this amendment offers, and provide examples from current or sociopolitical events to demonstrate how and why the selected Amendment is particularly relevant to the way this country and its democracy operates.

 Students spent the first week learning the first ten amendments.
 The analysis of this study, draws attention to Mr. Spark’s unique way of brainstorming sessions for writing, as it required his students to reflect on their ideas orally and engage in talking those ideas out, an instructional practice that he used for brainstorming where students shared their ideas in small group or whole class discussions.